countvajhula/mantra/README.rst

 ===========
 Parse and compose keyboard activity in Emacs.

-This package could conceivably be used to implement packages resembling yasnippet, evil-repeat, Emacs's keyboard macro ring, Evil jumps and changes, winner mode, and much more.
+This package could conceivably be used to implement packages resembling yasnippet, evil-repeat, Emacs's keyboard macro ring, Evil jumps and changes, winner mode, and more.

 Installation
 ------------